Ken Ham: Disputes with CMI and GHC

 At the end of 2005, the AiG Confederation crumbled due to a disagreement between Ham and Carl Wieland over the "differences in philosophy and operation".
 This disagreement led to Ham effectively retaining the leadership of the UK and American branches while Wieland served as managing director of the Australian branch and the smaller offices in Canada, New Zealand, and South Africa.
 This splitting into two groups led to the Australian branch renaming themselves Creation Ministries International (CMI).
 The AiG stayed with Ham and continued to expand its staff and work closely with the Institute for Creation Research (ICR).
 Young Earth creationist Kurt Wise was recruited by Ham as a consultant to help with the concluding phases of the museum project.

-In May 2007, Creation Ministries International (CMI) filed a lawsuit against Ham and AiG in the Supreme Court of Queensland seeking damages and accusing him of deceptive conduct in his dealings with the Australian organization.
+In May 2007, Creation Ministries International (CMI) filed a lawsuit against Ham and AiG in the Supreme Court of Queensland seeking damages and accusing him of deceptive conduct in his dealings with the Australian organisation.
 Members of the group expressed "concern over Mr. Ham's domination of the groups, the amount of money being spent on his fellow executives and a shift away from delivering the creationist message to raising donations."
 Ham was accused of trying to send the Australian ministry into bankruptcy.
 According to the CMI website, this dispute was amicably settled in April 2009.
 In 2008, Ham appeared in Bill Maher's comedy-documentary Religulous.
-AiG criticized the movie for what it called Maher's "dishonesty last year in gaining access to the Creation Museum and AiG President Ken Ham."
+AiG criticised the movie for what it called Maher's "dishonesty last year in gaining access to the Creation Museum and AiG President Ken Ham."

 In March 2011, the board of Great Homeschool Conventions, Inc. (GHC) voted to disinvite Ham and AiG from future conventions.
-Conference organizer Brennan Dean stated Ham had made "unnecessary, ungodly, and mean-spirited statements that are divisive at best and defamatory at worst".
+Conference organiser Brennan Dean stated Ham had made "unnecessary, ungodly, and mean-spirited statements that are divisive at best and defamatory at worst".
 Dean stated further, "We believe Christian scholars should be heard without the fear of ostracism or ad hominem attacks."
-The disinvitation occurred after Ham criticized Peter Enns of The BioLogos Foundation, who advocated a symbolic, rather than literal, interpretation of the fall of Adam and Eve.
+The disinvitation occurred after Ham criticised Peter Enns of The BioLogos Foundation, who advocated a symbolic, rather than literal, interpretation of the fall of Adam and Eve.
 Ham accused Enns of espousing "outright liberal theology that totally undermines the authority of the Word of God".